 - Create a new last name by combining both surnames.

 - Hyphenate your name, or both of you can hyphenate your names.

 Here, we're exploring the last option, hyphenating your last name, with help from expert Valerie Freeman.

 Meet the Expert

 Valerie Freeman is the founder of Betty Lu Paperie and a member of The Cultivated Creative and Stationer's Summit.
-She completed Design House Prep School's Wedding Etiquette study and has seven years of experience as a wedding stationer.
+She completed Design House Prep School's Wedding Etiquette study and has eight years of experience as a wedding stationer.

 Why People Hyphenate Their Last Names

 In Britain, hyphenated double surnames were historically passed down to heirs.
 They commemorated the combining of family fortunes and affiliations by marriage.
 When there were no male heirs to the estate in the bride's line, the name could be used by the husband, usually done if he was from a family less well-off than the bride's family.
 This practice began in the 15th century and was limited to nobility or those of great wealth.

 In Victorian times, the hyphenated, or what is also called the double-barreled surname, became more popular and gradually the practice has moved from upper-crust Brits to anyone.
 In modern-day America and much of the English-speaking western world, the choice to hyphenate has less to do with the bourgeoise as it is a declaration of equality.